-Believe it or not, the emotional nature of problem gambling makes it easier to fight with it, and attain positive outcomes.
-However, the most important part of stopping a gambling addiction is the individual recognizing that they have a gambling addiction that needs to be resolved.
-Only then can ways be devised to help them quit gambling.
-You cannot really fix something if you’re in denial and not entirely comprehending what has been going on.
-Therefore, the first step is to admit how bad the problem is in all its nakedness.
+Believe it or not, the emotional nature of problem gambling makes it more difficult to attain positive outcomes.
+However, the most important part of stopping a gambling addiction is the individual recognizing that they have a gambling addiction.
+Only then can they find ways to help them quit gambling.
+You cannot really fix something if you’re in denial and not comprehending what has been going on.
+Therefore, the first step is to admit how bad the problem is.

 Battling addiction alone is hard.
-It can be helpful to reach out to others who may be in the same situation as you are or have been before.
+It can be helpful to reach out to others who may be in the same situation as you are.
 This will help build up empathy in you for your own cause.
 This is why joining a support group is a crucial part of gambling addiction treatment.
 You will receive both assistance and compassion.
-Professional intervention may or may not be present, but what you're aiming for are company and encouragement.
-Besides, a support group may quickly be accessible online, especially in this digital age.
+Professional intervention may or may not be present, but what you are aiming for isgood company and encouragement.
+Besides, a support group may be accessible online, especially in this digital age.
 Gamblers Anonymous is one such example.
-Another resource is an excellent gambling hotline at the National Council on Problem Gambling.
-These resources will present a much larger picture of your situation, helping you to stop obsessing over your particular case.
+Another resource is the gambling hotline at the National Council on Problem Gambling.
+These resources can present a larger picture of your situation and help you to stop obsessing over your particular case.
 They can also point you in the right direction to access local resources.

 Relapse prevention and addiction recovery are centered around avoiding temptation.
 Because gambling itself is an addiction, one must be serious about avoiding temptations related to gambling.
 Therefore, it’s important to avoid places, individuals, and activities that lead you to gamble.
-For example, if you know that driving by a casino or another gambling venue is going to get you thinking about gambling, you could work your way around such a trigger by taking a different route.
-If a friend led you into this world, you may want to or need to move on from that particular relationship.
-You can also have a spouse or a close friend take care of leaks in your financial system that may otherwise allow you to fuel this habit.
-Initially, this may be easier said than done, but the rewards can be fulfilling.
+For example, if you know that driving by a casino or another gambling venue is going to make you think about gambling, you could take a different route.
+If a friend led you into this world, you may want to move on from that particular relationship.
+You can also have a spouse or a close friend take care of your finances to prevent you from fueling this habit.
+Initially, this may be easier said than done, but the rewards can be worthwhile.

 Embrace a New Hobby

 Consider picking up a new hobby.
-This hobby should help trigger your response in such a way that your cravings to gamble are weakened.
+This hobby can help minimize your triggers and establish healthy coping mechanisms.
 Keep in mind, your goal at this time is to weaken your bond with gambling.
 It is also a time to take a calculated amount of risk.
-While meditation, improved social networking, or physical activity may be great, they're also polar opposites to gambling.
-You could perhaps find something else to spend your money on, even if you can't do that in the long term, it may help ease the desire to gamble.
-For example, you could travel, and that could be glamorous for many people in the same way that gambling is.
+While meditation, improved social networking, or physical activity may be great, they’re also polar opposites to gambling.
+Don’t be afraid to find something (healthy) that excites you the same way that winning a big prize would.

 It’s Okay to Get Help- There is Support for Gambling Addiction

 If you’re trying to overcome a gambling addiction on your own, you don’t have to do it alone.
 Together with a licensed counselor, you can work to overcome this urge to gamble and get your life back on track.
 Counselors are here to help guide you along on your journey to recovery.
-If you leave your gambling addiction unaddressed, it can metastasize into a compounded problem, alongside say substance abuse issues or something just as bad.
-Therefore, it is essential to get it taken care of before it turns into an even bigger beast to tackle.
+If you leave your gambling addiction unaddressed, it can grow into a larger problem.
+It might even become comorbid with another disorder such as substance abuse.
 Working with a counselor will help you do just that.
 If gambling seems to be causing trouble in your life but you aren’t sure if you’re addicted, this free test can help you get a better idea so that you can take the first steps towards recovery.